Planar functions over fields of characteristic two: Background and Motivation

 A consequence of Theorem~\ref{thm:Preparata} is the following. \begin{corollary} For odd $n\ge 3$, the code $\phi(\C_f)$ punctured in one (arbitrary) coordinate has minimum distance $3$, $4$, or~$5$, where the value $5$ occurs if and only if $f$ is~planar. \end{corollary} \begin{proof} The only part that is not immediate from Theorem~\ref{thm:Preparata} is that the code cannot have minimum distance $6$.
 But this value cannot occur since the code then violates a version of the Johnson bound~\cite{GoeSno1972}. \end{proof}

 Let $\D_f$ be the code over $\F_2$ with parity check matrix~\eqref{eqn:pc_matrix_BCH}.
-If $f$ is almost perfect nonlinear and $n\ge 4$, then $\D_f$ has parameters $(2^n-1,2^{2^n-2n-1},5)$.
-In contrast, by Corollary~\ref{cor:Preparata}, if $f$ is planar and $n\ge 3$ is odd, then $\phi(\C_f)$ punctured in one coordinate has parameters $(2^n-1,2^{2^n-2n},5)$, and so contains twice as many codewords as $\D_f$.
+If $f$ is almost perfect nonlinear, then $\D_f$ has parameters $(2^n-1,2^{2^n-2n-1},5)$ for $n\ge 4$.
+In contrast, by Corollary~\ref{cor:Preparata}, if $f$ is planar, then $\phi(\C_f)$ punctured in one coordinate has parameters $(2^n-1,2^{2^n-2n},5)$ for even $n\ge 4$, and so contains twice as many codewords as $\D_f$.
 If $f$ is planar, then $\phi(\C_f)$ punctured in one coordinate meets a version of the Johnson bound, and so is nearly perfect~\cite{GoeSno1972}.